renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 # SliceMate

-This tool makes it easy to slice a sample from within the pattern editor.
+This tool makes it easy to slice auto-seeked samples and phrases from within the pattern editor.
+Perfect for remixing and working with rendered stems.
-Use it to remix and re-arrange existing (rendered) songs, or to extract snippets.

 ## Features

-* Automatically track position in waveform, even with tuned/transposed slices
+* Easily slice samples and phrases from within the pattern editor
-* The current position can be visualized in the waveform editor (updates selection)
+* Visualize the sample position in the waveform editor as you are navigating the song
-* Supports the use of delay column for precisely triggered/inserted notes
+* Able to determine the position in a sample, even when tuned/transposed
+* Supports real-time operation (slice a sample while listening to it) with optional quantization
+* Can "slice" phrases too - also when using a different LPB than the song
+* "Delay-column-aware", for maximum precision

 ## Quickstart